-The proven cancer revelation-pushed aside for profits!
+The proven cancer revelation that's been pushed aside for profits!

 In 1984, a senior staff scientist for the National Cancer Institute (NCI) and a personal friend of mine was on the verge of a medical epiphany.
 She had gathered towering piles of PROVEN research regarding a downright ordinary substance.
 Vitamin C.